rstudio/team-admin.rstudio.com/docs/rstudio-connect/lab-using-connect.md

 While the app deploys, observe:

 * Can you see what happens?
-    - Observe the "Deploy" pane in RStudio Server Pro:
+    - Observe the "Deploy" pane in RStudio Workbench:
 ![image](assets/deploy_pane.png)
     - Specifically, notice the bundle id and document id
 * How long does it take?